A generalization of Neuberg's Pedal Theorem and the Simson-Wallace line

 2) Can you explain (prove) your observations?

-A generalization of Neuberg's Theorem to polygons
+A generalization of Neuberg's Pedal Theorem to Polygons

 Related Generalizations of Viviani's Theorem

-Important: To view & manipulate the DYNAMIC version of the Simson-Wallace generalization, navigate to it using the appropriate button in the dynamic sketch right at the TOP; the picture below is static.
+Important: To view & manipulate the DYNAMIC version of the Simson-Wallace generalization, navigate to it using the appropriate button in the dynamic sketch right at the top; the picture below is static.

 A generalization of the Simson-Wallace line